 - knowingly making, providing, disseminating, publishing or ordering false information;

-- ordering or causing the accounting registries, related documentation or conditions in a contract to be altered, modified or destroyed;
+- ordering or causing the accounting registries, related documentation, or conditions in a contract to be altered, modified or destroyed;

 Significant transactions, key developments and most active industries

-As to DIP financing, Mexican companies, with few exceptions, have not been aided by debtor-in-possession financing from Mexican banks or financial institutional sources, and foreign entities have failed to be persuaded to fund any such facilities until recently, given procedural uncertainties resulting in questions as to preference.
+As to DIP financing, Mexican companies, with few exceptions, have not been aided by DIP financing from Mexican banks or financial institutional sources, and foreign entities have failed to be persuaded to fund any such facilities until recently, given procedural uncertainties resulting in questions as to preference.

 As to the ranking of claims, only registered mortgages and pledges have been given statutory preference on a clearly reliable basis, given a literal reading of the Concurso Law.
-Creditors holding security rights under trusts or escrows have been recognised in most cases as common creditors only, although they are given the 'privilege' of separating assets in trust from those of the company in question, a concept that makes little sense in view of the stated objective of the Law: to keep the corporation as an ongoing concern during the workout or conciliatory stage of the concurso.
+Creditors holding security rights under trusts or escrows have been recognised in most cases as common creditors only, although they are given the 'privilege' of separating assets in trust from those of the company in question, a concept that makes little sense in view of the stated objective of the Concurso Law: to keep the corporation as an ongoing concern during the workout or conciliatory stage of the concurso.
 Breaking up operating assets is inconsistent with this objective.

 The Concurso Law embraces, only in form, the UNCITRAL Model Law on cross-border insolvency and international judicial cooperation.
 Mexican courts have only twice in the past 20 years recognised and given judicial assistance to foreign insolvency proceedings (ruling that such proceedings did not contradict Mexican law or general principles of law).
 The Concurso Law includes substantial changes to the UNCITRAL Model Law that make the process defective as it focuses on channelling procedures through a conciliator, and thus effectively imposes the need to file a full concurso proceeding regarding any significant assets in Mexico.
-Recognition of foreign proceedings in Mexico is for all practical and legal purposes is impossible.
+Recognition of foreign proceedings in Mexico, for all practical and legal purposes, is impossible.

 1 Thomas S Heather is senior of counsel at Creel, Garcia-Cuellar, Aiza y Enriquez, SC.